 In some cases, your doctor may need to perform a lumbar puncture, or spinal tap.
 This involves the removal of a small amount of cerebral spinal fluid to test for any problems other than an infection.
-A lumbar puncture will not be performed if any brain swelling is suspected, as it can temporarily worsen the pressure inside the head.
-This is to avoid the risk of brain hematoma or a ruptured blood vessel in the brain.
+A lumbar puncture will not be performed if any significant brain swelling is suspected, as it can temporarily worsen the pressure inside the head.
+This is to avoid the risk of brain hematoma, or a ruptured blood vessel in the brain.

 A brain abscess is a serious medical situation.
 A stay in the hospital will be required.
-Pressure due to swelling in the brain can cause reduced blood flow, which can lead to permanent brain damage.
+Pressure due to swelling in the brain can lead to permanent brain damage.

 If your abscess is deep inside your brain or it’s 2.5 centimeters or less, it will probably be treated with antibiotics.
 Antibiotic medications will also be used to treat any underlying infections that may have been the cause of the brain abscess.
 Broad-spectrum antibiotics that kill a variety of different bacteria are the most commonly prescribed.
 You may need more than one type of antibiotic.

 Surgery must be performed in the most severe cases when the abscess causes a dangerous buildup of pressure in the brain.
 Your doctor may recommend surgery as the best option in the following cases: